mathworks/Build-a-Traffic-Light-with-Arduino/README.md

 7. From the "Implement Model Arduino" folder, open the "Traffic_Light_Arduino_Instructions.mlx" Live Script to follow the step by step instructions.
 8. Modify the "traffic_arduino_start.slx" starter Simulink model.
 Wire up the Arduino board to LEDs as instructed in the Live Script.
 Follow instructions to deploy the Simulink model on the Arduino board conneected to LEDs.
 9. If needed, review the completed version of the model in "traffic_arduino.slx".
+10. From the "Implement Model Arduino" folder, open the "Traffic_Light_Intersection_Arduino_Instructions.mlx" Live Script to follow the step by step instructions.
+11. Modify the "traffic_intersection_arduino_start.slx" starter Simulink model.
+Wire up the Arduino board to LEDs and ultrasonic distance sensor as instructed in the Live Script.
+Follow instructions to deploy the Simulink model on the Arduino board connected to LEDs and an ultrasonic distance sensor.
+12. If needed, review the completed version of the model in "traffic_intersection_arduino.slx".

 ## License